HenniePenny/adventCalendar2025/README.md

 ---

+## 🔐 How door locking works

+The calendar automatically unlocks each door on its correct day in **any December** based on the visitor’s local date.

+No configuration is needed — as long as you’re viewing the calendar during December, each day opens at midnight and earlier days stay open.

+Outside of December, the calendar automatically enters **testing mode**, which unlocks all doors so you can preview your content.

+---

 ## 🎨 Make it your own

 Everything you need lives inside the `script.js` file — look for the **`surprises`** array.